-- MSc \$27,474.59 (\$22,599.60 living allowance plus 50% tuition and incidental fees); - PhD \$29,986.20 (\$25,111.21 living allowance plus 50% tuition and incidental fees)
+- MSc \$34,054.68 (\$28,945.72 living allowance plus 50% domestic tuition and incidental fees) - PhD \$37,054.68 (\$31,945.72 living allowance plus 50% domestic tuition and incidental fees)

 All students are expected to apply for external and internal scholarships to offset the cost of their stipend to their supervisor.
-Those who are successful in obtaining certain competitive external awards (e.g., CIHR and NSERC) will receive an additional 'top-up' to their stipend, currently set at up to \$4,000 maximum.
+Those who are successful in obtaining certain competitive external awards (e.g., OGS, QEII-GSST, CIHR and NSERC) will receive an additional 'top-up' to their stipend, currently set at up to \$4,000 maximum.
 If, however, the scholarship (e.g., a Canada Graduate Doctoral Scholarship) is of greater value than the minimum stipend plus the top-up, the student will keep the full value of the award as stipend.
 At present, the highest award stipend is the Vanier Scholarship at \$50,000 per year.